-- 1. Brake lever free play adjusting nut - Tighten the locknut at the crankcase and the brake lever.
+- 1. Brake lever free play adjusting nut - 7.
+Tighten the locknut at the brake lever.

 If the specified free play cannot be obtained as described above or if the rear brake does not operate correctly, have a Yamaha dealer check the internal rear brake mechanism.